-Duskie has appeared on Next Iron Chef and, along with her husband, runs ZAZU Restaurant + Farm, BOVOLO and MacBryde Farm.
+Duskie has appeared on seasons 3 and 5 of Next Iron Chef.
+Along with her husband, she runs ZAZU Kitchen + Farm, Black Pig Meat Co., and MacBryde Farm.
 As an advocate of "snout-to-tail" cooking, Duskie is an avid farmer and rancher, growing much of her ingredients and raising her own animals for the restaurants.

 G. Garvin is a chef, cookbook author and host of Cooking Channel's Road Trip with G. Garvin.
 Growing up in Atlanta, he learned to cook beside his mother and eventually left for the West Coast, finding acclaim in L.A., where he catered to celebrities and presidents.
 He now runs LowCountry in Atlanta.